innix/shrek/README.md

 # In active development

 This project is under active development and hasn't reached `v1.0` yet.
-Therefore the public API is not fully stable and may contain breaking changes when a new version is released.
+Therefore the public API is not fully stable and may contain breaking changes as new versions are released.
 If you're using Shrek as a package in your code and an update breaks it, feel free to open an issue and a contributor will help you out.